Urban Ecology: Building as Being

 These questions were addressed by looking at perspectives on building, introduced by invited speakers from the fields of geology, chemistry, biology/evolution, complexity sciences, neuroscience and philosophy.
 All lectures, and presentations by the young architects, can now be watched back.

 KABK Fault Lines Symposium

-What a wonderful day of conversations and talks by friends Jeff Diamanti, Jasper Coppes and Vibeke Mascini at the KABK Fault lines Symposium, and great to participate in a dialogue with Vibeke after her talk!
-Programme
+Wonderful day of conversations and talks by friends Jeff Diamanti, Jasper Coppes and Vibeke Mascini at the KABK Fault lines Symposium, and great to participate in a dialogue with Vibeke after her talk.

 The Body & the Landscape

 AMOLF NEWS Interview

 In this writing workshop, we collectively expand on the idea of what a field note is.
 Who for example is the audience of the field note?
 Can a field note be directed towards nature itself?
 Is it possible to create field notes based on a more equal dialogue, that blurs the dichotomy between the human observer and objectified nature?

 Building as Being Symposium

 What does it mean to build today, how did building evolve over time and how shall we build in the future?
 Does our expanding human ego, seeking to capture the world in models, floorplans and blueprints, interfere with our ability of being in the world?
 Can we alternatively approach building as a way of growing, being and existing in interaction with our environment, in line with the proto-Indian European roots of the word 'building' (growing, being, existing)?
 What can we learn from the self-organizing building mechanisms of non-humans and crystals for future urban ecologies?
 The Building as Being Symposium explores these questions in dialogue with experts in the field of urban design, material science, sociology and art, covering three scales: The City, The Mind and Matter.
 Find all episodes here!

 Interview by Tonya Sudiono / Waag